WimWWimW/touchScreen/README.md

 # touchScreen
-micro-python driver for Digole LCD touch screen (i2c)
+micro-python driver for Digole LCD touch screen (i2c).
+See the wiki for its usage.

 With this unit, the Digole touch screen colour LCD display can be used with micro-python.
 It is not a port of the Arduino lib, although ineveitably there are similarities.